-- Enable sympathetic uses of the buildings that are Tables 7 & 8 to enable the conservation of the structures and preserve the historic association of the reserves with the community. - To enable activities identified in Table D under Section 68 of the LG Act.
+- Enable sympathetic uses of the buildings that are Tables 7, 8 and 9 to enable the conservation of the structures and preserve the historic association of the reserves with the community. - To enable appropriate activities identified in Table D under Section 68 of the LG Act.

-To maintain the structural integrity of the buildings within the boundaries of the reserves and preserve the history of Jerilderie through proper conservation strategies.
+To maintain the structural integrity of the buildings within the boundaries of the reserves and preserve the respective histories of Darlington Point and Jerilderie through proper conservation strategies.